 Video Recording:

-Video Recording is an integral part of the process workshop.
+Video Recording is an integral part of the WS workshop.
 Video or audio recording of participant’s work is a very good way to support the lasting power of the work.
-Watching a video recording/DVD is a good way to reinforce any useful changes a person gets from the Process Workshop.
+Participants are given the opportunity to buy copies of their session videos and debriefs of any of the other participants for their sole watching – not to share without express permission.
+Watching a video recording/DVD is a good way to reinforce any useful changes a person gets from the WS Workshop.

-I also video record because I am building an adult research archive so that I, and others can learn from the work.
+I also video record because I am building an adult research archive so that I and others can learn from the work.
 It is not a requirement that everyone be video recorded.
 Participants are free to choose whether they are recorded or not.
 If a support participant does not want to be recorded, the camera-person is instructed to avoid recording that person.

-When to “Call” or Stop a Session and Regroup
+When to ‘Call’ or Stop a Session and Regroup

 When the facilitator empowers the individuals and the group to be safe with each other, to act in trustworthy safe ways, not only does the group function more safely, but I also feel safe and am empowered to share the work in more profound ways.

-Sometimes though rarely a session can go “sour” or proceed in a way that it is no longer in the interest of the turn person or the group to continue a session.
-The facilitator needs the to hold the power to stop a session and regroup so that the turn person and the group can continue in constructive supportive ways with mutual support and cooperation.
-When there is a loss of cooperation in the group or from an individual in the group is may be necessary to stop a session and regroup.
+Sometimes, though rarely, a session can go ‘sour’ or proceed in a way that it is no longer in the interest of the turn person or the group to continue a session.
+The facilitator needs to hold the power to stop a session and regroup so that the turn person and the group can continue in constructive supportive ways with mutual support and cooperation.
+When there is a loss of cooperation in the group or from an individual in the group it may be necessary to stop a session and regroup.

-Anna Chitty and Mary Jackson have both made substantial contributions to these lists and resulted from work we discovered from workshops that I co-facilitated with each of them.
+Anna Chitty and Mary Jackson have both made substantial contributions to these lists which resulted from work we discovered from workshops that I co-facilitated with each of them.

 The lists below are organized into three groups.